Private Aviation Trends for 2022

 An Increase in Private Jet and Aircraft Use

-While business travel has been slow to recover, leisure travel started to become more popular again in late 2020, with much more expected in 2021.
+While business travel has been slow to recover, leisure travel started to become more popular again in late 2020, with additional travel in 2022.
 Even with vaccine distribution and reduced restrictions, many people still don’t trust commercial airlines for their personal and leisure travel needs.
-With a decrease in commercial airline travel trust, many flyers turned to private jets and aircraft in 2020.
+With a decrease in commercial airline travel trust, many flyers turned to private jets and aircraft in 2020 and have not returned to the airlines.

-This trend of flyers utilizing private jets for personal and leisure travel rather than business travel is likely to continue in 2021.
+This trend of flyers utilizing private jets for personal and leisure travel rather than business travel picked up steam in 2021 and continues into 2022.
+In fact, July 2021 had the most private flights – 12,345 flights – since March 20, 2008.
 Many anticipate that business travel will become less important in the age of teleconferencing even when the threat of COVID-19 subsides.
 However, after extended times in lockdowns, the desire to travel in luxury and visit must-see destinations will likely only continue to increase as more and more locations open up.

 In 2020, many travelers prized private jets for their privacy and ability to reduce contact with other flyers.
-In 2021, this trend is expected to continue, as the nature of private aviation keeps the volume of people aboard charter flights small.
-In addition to privacy, there are many evergreen benefits of private jet travel customers can harness.
+In 2022, this trend is continuing, as the nature of private aviation keeps the volume of people aboard charter flights small.
+In addition to privacy, there are many evergreen benefits that private jet travel customers can harness.
 For example, in 2020, private and corporate aviation companies provided a diverse set of clients, from corporate workers to families, with faster travel and a more luxurious experience.

 Overall, COVID-19 had a major impact on commercial and private flying in 2020.
 Though there was a decrease in flying commercially, the year represented a huge opportunity for private charter jets, as they could offer greater safety for flyers.
-All of the ways flying changed in 2020 are likely to play a huge role in 2021, with the industry poised to evolve significantly.
+All of the ways flying changed in 2020 is playing a huge role in 2022, with the industry poised to evolve significantly and set to grow as much as 10% post-pandemic.

-The attractiveness of private jet travel to many flyers is likely to lead to many private jet charter industry changes.
-These changes will likely affect both private jet owners and charter clients.
-For instance, many expect to see private jet owners invest more in greater sanitation efforts and upgraded digital technology.
-Those in the private aviation industry also expect to see more first-time flyers and clients traveling with their pets and children.
+The attractiveness of private jet travel to many flyers has led to many private jet charter industry changes.
+These changes have affected both private jet owners and charter clients.
+For instance, many have seen private jet owners invest more in greater sanitation efforts and upgraded digital technology.
+Those in the private aviation industry also have seen more first-time flyers and clients traveling with their pets and children.

-If you are interested in the private aviation market, here are some of the top private jet trends expected in 2021.
+If you are interested in the private aviation market, here are some of the top private jet trends expected for the rest of 2022.

 1. Additional Sanitation Efforts

-Besides social distancing, private jet charter companies will likely prioritize increased cleanliness standards inside the private aircraft and at private terminals and FBO (fixed base operator) facilities to draw in customers seeking sanitary environments.
+Besides social distancing, private jet charter companies are likely to continue prioritizing increased cleanliness standards inside the private aircraft and at private terminals and FBO (fixed-base operator) facilities to draw in customers seeking sanitary environments.
 For example, many private aviation companies prioritize safety by providing staff and flight crews with face masks.
 These masks meet current COVID-19 guidelines for reducing the spread of the virus.
 By providing high-quality masks to their staff and flight crews, companies can better protect their passengers and employees.

-Another one of the major private jet trends expected by many is to see increased COVID-19 testing for crews and staff, especially for those who haven’t been vaccinated.
-Additionally, multiple temperature checks a day will likely continue to be a popular preventative measure, as these checks can identify crew members or staff with fevers, sending them home before they spread an illness.
+Another one of the major private jet trends is increased COVID-19 testing for crews and staff, especially for those who haven’t been vaccinated.
+Additionally, multiple temperature checks a day will likely continue to be a popular preventive measure, as these checks can identify crew members or staff with fevers, sending them home before they spread an illness.

 Along with testing and temperature checks, private jet operators will continue to prioritize cleanliness in their aircraft interiors and facilities.
-Intensive cleaning practices utilizing heavy-duty sanitizers were already in full swing in 2020 and will continue into 2021.
+Intensive cleaning practices utilizing heavy-duty sanitizers were already in full swing in 2020 and will continue for the rest of 2022.
 Many expect to see companies following other safety practices, like removing newspapers and magazines from planes and terminals.
-Additionally, private operators will likely conduct more vetting of their ground transportation partners to ensure they’re following safety practices.
+Additionally, private operators are vetting their ground transportation partners to ensure they’re following safety practices.

 2. More First-Time Flyers

 COVID-19 presents an opportunity for the private aviation market, as consumers are looking for safer ways to fly.
-Due to the desire for a safer flying experience, the market will likely expand its customer base, with more first-time private jet passengers expected.
+Due to the desire for a safer flying experience, the market is expanding its customer base, with more first-time private jet passengers expected for the rest of the year.
 While some flyers may have previously avoided private airfare due to cost, the increased cleanliness and easier social distancing may make jet charters well-worth the money in these potential customers’ minds.

-Since there may be a chance to bring in flyers who aren’t used to flying private, the private jet charter industry will likely see greater marketing efforts geared toward these potential customers.
-This new customer base will probably come from those who regularly fly first-class or business class.
-While previous marketing efforts focused on the luxurious experience and faster flight, operators now have the opportunity to also appeal to potential flyers by highlighting the increased safety and hygiene of private jets.
+Since there’s a chance to bring in flyers who aren’t used to flying private, the private jet charter industry will continue to see greater marketing efforts geared toward these potential customers.
+This new customer base comes from those who regularly fly first-class or business class.
+While previous marketing efforts focused on the luxurious experience and faster flight, operators are now appealing to potential flyers by highlighting the increased safety and hygiene of private jets.

 3. Use of Digital Technology